awslabs/sagemaker-debugger/sagemaker-docs/FirstPartyRules.md

 ]
 ```

+This rule is not applicable for using with XGBoost.

 ### ExplodingTensor
 This rule helps you identify if you are running into a situation where any tensor has non finite values.